isavegas/rimworld_tools/readme.md

 * DRM free version support.
 * Workshop mod support for DRM free?
 * Modpack system?
+* Implement integration and end to end tests.
+Currently only testing internal semver module.

 ### Notes
 * There are no libraries for iterating all steam libraries anywhere, so